tarlepp/HomeAI/README.md

 General
 -------
+This software is for all the home-or-someother-way-made in engineers.
+Basically we want to provide common API for "any kind" of 3th party devices with a minimum of effort.
-Purpose of this "software" is connect 1-n hst clients with one server instance of HomeAI server, clients can be example raspberry pi systems with 1-n sensors or controls.

-Basically I want to make system that can handle 1-n clients which provide different services.
+Purpose of this "software" is connect 1-n hst clients with one (in future many) server instance of HomeAI server, clients can be example raspberry pi systems with 1-n sensors or controls.
+Basically We want to make system that can handle 1-n clients which provide different services.
 These services can be simple rrd images, relay controls or something else.

+We provide some default functionalities for default but you can write your own implementation if you see that our free library isn't enough.
+Please remember to contribute our passion about this software.

 ### What are WE using:
 - PHP 5.3+, what else? :D (http://php.net/)